Freedom FilesFreedom Files

 Why it’s beneficial

 The Digital Nomad Visa is Colombia's fastest residency route – processing typically lands inside 60-90 days – and has the lightest documentation burden.
-It's the right entry point for clients who want to live in Colombia for one to two years before deciding whether to commit to the longer-term citizenship path.
+It's the right entry point for clients who want to live in Colombia for one to two years before deciding whether they want a permanent base.
+If a Colombian passport is the goal, the V-visa is not the route – the naturalization clock only starts on an M-visa, so most citizenship-track clients skip the V-visa entirely.
 The US Eastern time-zone alignment means you keep your existing job or client base with no calendar disruption, and Colombian living costs let you stack savings against a US salary at a rate few other countries can match.

 Key benefits